gblazquez/bowshockpy/docs/source/examples/examples_inputfile.rst

 Example 5: Custom model for the molecular transition
 ----------------------------------------------------------------

-This example of input file generates one redshifted.
+This example of input file generates one redshifted bowshock.
 A custom model for the transition is added at the end.
 As specified by the parameter outcube, the output will be a cube of the intensities, with Gaussian noise, and convolved (its filename is 'I_nc.fits').
 The moment images and the PV diagram along the jet axis will also be computed.
 The opacity, masses, and column densities of the emitting molecule will also be saved.

 .. code-block:: python